 For example, here’s how the Content Marketing Institute implements the technique on their site.
 The lead magnet is an exclusive ebook.
 Visitors only have to enter their name and email address to gain access to the ebook for free.

-Sales Funnel Component #3: Lead Nurturing
+Stage #3: Lead Nurturing

 Lead nurturing involves building and maintaining a strong relationship with your prospective customers.
 And it’s an important part of the sales funnel if you plan to increase conversion rate.